Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Friedmann-Lemaitre-Robertson-Walker cosmological solution

-which strongly depends on the relation between expansion paremeter and scalar field. $\alpha$ remains as a free parameter and we can determine the value of $\alpha$ from cosmological observations.
-Depending on the value of $\alpha$, we may have acceleration or deceleration.
+which strongly depends on the relation between the expansion parameter and the scalar field.
+In this result, $\alpha $ remains as a free parameter and we can determine the value of $\alpha $ from cosmological observations.
+Depending on the value of $\alpha $, we may have acceleration or deceleration of the spacetime.

-\textbf{If} $\mathbf{k\neq 0}$: This describes a \textit{submanifold} has constant curvature which causes a nonzero stress energy tesor.
-Hence the first term in the right side of (\ref{Totalenergy}) has some contribution to the system.
-Physically, this means we are studying on a local system and this local system has some massive content in it.
+\textbf{If} $\mathbf{k\neq 0}$ : This choice describes a submanifold with a constant curvature and causes a nonzero stress-energy tensor.
+Hence, the first term $G_{ab}$ on the right side of \eqref{SEtensor} has some contribution to the system.
+Physically, that means we are studying a homogeneously curved submanifold, and hence this submanifold has some massive content and affects the expansion rate.

-The solution of nonlinear differential equation (\ref{key}) has the form of an exponential equation,
+The solution of nonlinear differential equation \eqref{key} has the form of an exponential equation,